openshift/enhancements/enhancements/microshift/microshift-apiserver-custom-certs.md

 when a Certificate is found to be a wildcard only, Microshift will not be able to find the real FQDN, node IP Address will be placed inside its kubeconfig's `server` section. this kubeconfig should be treated as an example only and its `server` section value should be changed to the real FQDN.

-Certain values that configured in `names` field can cause  internal API communication issues  ie:127.0.0.1,localhost therefore we must not allow them.
+Certain [reserved](#reserved-names-values) values that configured in `names` field can cause  internal API communication issues  therefore we must not allow them.

 ### Workflow Description